 FAQ #1: “Why Do I Have A Consultative Exam Scheduled With Some DDS Doctor?”

 Unless you obviously meet the Social Security Administration’s definition of disabled, DDS always requires a consultative exam.
-(Think: You recently lost two limbs in a car accident or got stage 4 pancreatic cancer.)
+(Think: You recently lost two limbs in a car accident, got stage 4 pancreatic cancer or were born blind.)
 The SSA sets up this medical exam to verify your condition meets their own disability guidelines.
 Another reason you may need a consultative exam?
 Because you didn’t submit clear and convincing medical evidence required to support your disability claim.
 Finally, when’s the last time you saw your doctor?
 If it was more than 90 days ago, the SSA can’t approve your claim without a consultative exam.

 FAQ #2: “What Happens If I Can’t Make It To My Consultative Exam?”